KukliStyle/BlockerProject/README.md

 STEP 3 : Open the repo in cmd and type "npm init"

+STEP 4 : Install up to date snyk npm install snyk -g

+STEP 5 : Install up to date husky npm install --save-dev husky

-STEP 4 : Type the command "npm install --save-dev electron" and wait for it to finish
+STEP 6 : Type the command "npm install --save-dev electron" and wait for it to finish

-STEP 5 : Test and launch the app using "npm start" command
+STEP 7 : Test and launch the app using "npm start" command